-New research by Tse, Lam, Lawrence, and Huang (2013) has discovered what happens when leaders have better relationships with some employees and worse relationships with others.
+New research (Tse, Lam, Lawrence, & Huang, 2013) has discovered what happens when leaders have better relationships with some employees and worse relationships with others.
 The results are discouraging.
 When leaders do not treat employees equally, many problems arise, and ultimately job performance may suffer.

-When a leader forms relationships of different quality among their subordinates, coworkers are more likely to develop contempt for one another.
-When we think about coworkers who have better relationships with the leader than we do, we may want to “put down” those people, in order to fight off feelings of inferiority.
+When a leader forms relationships of different quality with their employees, coworkers are more likely to develop contempt for one another.
+When we think about coworkers who have better relationships with the leader than we do, we may want to “put down” those people in order to fight off feelings of inferiority.
 When we consider coworkers who have worse relationships with the leader, we may think those people have been excluded due to a failing on their part.
 Perhaps they are unworthy and have not met group standards.

 What happens when these feelings of contempt develop?
 We tend to perceive that these other employees are not helping us as much at work.
 This feeling is associated with decreases in job performance.

 This study shows the importance of treating all employees equally.
 Managers and leaders should try to develop positive relationships with all of their employees, or risk seeing a decline in job performance across their organizations.
 When leaders maintain stronger relationships with some employees than with others, both groups are negatively affected.
 In other words, when some employees are treated unequally, nobody wins.

 Tse, H. H. M., Lam, C. K., Lawrence, S. A., & Huang, X. (2013).
 When my supervisor dislikes you more than me: The effect of dissimilarity in leader–member exchange on coworkers’ interpersonal emotion and perceived help.
 Journal of Applied Psychology, 98(6), 974–988.